carpben/coding_notes/Redux patterns/redux+typescript.md

 }
 ```

-All this boilerplate for just 3 possible actions.
-All this boilerplate and we still haven't added Typescript, so our code isn't type safe, isn't mutation safe, and we don't get much support from the editor either.
-Here are some examples for possible errors:
+Our code handles 3 possible actions.
+One might say that it leans towards the verbose.
+And yet much could go wrong, here are some examples:
 1. The reducer checking for an action.type that can't possibly be dispatched.
 ```js
 // reducers.js